Sachit0786/FIFO/README.md

 1) **DEPTH**: Defines the depth (number of entries) in the FIFO memory.
 The default value is 16.<br>
 2) **DATA_WIDTH**: Defines the width of each data word.
 The default value is 8 bits.<br>
 3) **PTR_SIZE**: Defines the size of the write and read pointers, which is determined by the depth of the FIFO.<br>

+This synchronous FIFO module is a flexible and robust design for buffering data in FPGA projects.
+It can be used in applications where data needs to be written and read at different times but synchronized to the same clock signal.
+With adjustable depth and data width parameters, the FIFO can be tailored to meet various data buffering needs.